 I finally found a legitimate reason to suck up the $25 (!) admission fee and check out Boston’s newest attraction.
-A decade after being destroyed by fire, the Tea Party ships are once again docked at Griffin’s Wharf, alongside a fancy new interactive museum.
+A decade after being destroyed by fire, the Boston Tea Party ships are once again docked at Griffin’s Wharf, alongside a fancy new interactive museum.

 Visitors are also given historic names and identities and – in some cases – lines to read during the rowdy meeting.
 Everyone is encouraged to shout “Huzzah!” when they like what they hear or “Fie!” when they don’t.
 (This latter expression is accompanied by a highly offensive thumbing of the nose, which all the kids present seemed to appreciate.)

 Once the patriots have rallied the support of the assembled, the mob makes their way onto the fully-rigged Eleanor (a full-scale replica of the actual ship) to throw crates of tea into the harbor.

 It’s all good fun.
 But the actors also offer a pretty comprehensive explanation of the revolution’s most catalytic event.
 For $25 I would hope to learn something that I did not know before, and I did (which is more than I can say for the Duck Boat!).
 For example, the patriots took great care to destroy all the tea on board the ships, but none of the other cargo.
 Although the ships were swarming with hundreds of men, they were not damaged, save for one padlock that was broken.
 It was replaced the following day with a note of apology.
 Indeed, even the crew remained on board the ships, with promises that they would not be harmed.